OuhscBbmc/emerse-user-guide-1/quick-start.md

 <img src = 'images/quick-start/visual-options.png'> <img src = 'images/quick-start/mosaic.png'>

 ### Drill Down to See Actual Notes
-1. Click on any cell with numbers (like "5 of 23")
+1. Click on a 'Main EHR' cell in 'Overview' table
-1. You'll see a list of those 5 documents with previews (Summaries)
+1. You'll see a list of documents with previews (Summaries)
 1. Click on any document row to read the full note
 1. Your search terms are highlighted in their assigned colors

+> Hint: Use 'Mosaic' view to look for notes with specific terms or combinations of terms highlighted.

 ### Navigate Between Documents
 While viewing a document: